Porch and Deck Safety in the City of Chicago FAQ (Chicago porch violations)

 If the building is owner occupied the owner can apply for a permit, and do the repairs yourself, but it is recommended that you hire an experienced Chicago Porch Contractor.

-When the porch components need repair or replacement.
-When the structural porch components such as columns, beams, foundations, stringers, floor joists and guardrails require repair.
+How to know when porch components are in need of repair or replacement.
+This is when structural components of the porch, such as columns, beams, foundations, stringers, floor joists and railings, are in need of repair.

 It is always wise to get a permit.
 Porches safety should be a priority for landlords, and the City of Chicago is very concerned about people’s safety while using a porch and deck.